 The thrones of the house of David.

 i.
-These thrones were for dispensing judgment, and may have been visible at the gates of the city (Ruth 4:1-12, John 29:7).
+These thrones were for dispensing judgment, and may have been visible at the gates of the city (Ruth 4:1-12, Matthew 19:28).

 b.
 The thrones of the house of David: David’s house was established to reign over Israel.
 Saul’s house never reigned, supplying really only one king.
-David’s lineage reigned in Jerusalem and will forever reign there under the Messiah, the Son of David.
+David’s lineage reigned in Jerusalem and will forever reign in the Messiah, the Son of David.

 C. Praying for Jerusalem.